How Long Will an RV Fridge Run on Propane?

 Dometic Americana II Refrigerator with Fan

 The Dometic Americana II provides the ideal cooling solution for life on the road.
 It has two extra wide crisper bins with built-in carry handles for your convenience.
-Its ergonomic integrated locking door handles to keep contents safe in transit.
+Its ergonomic integrated locking door handles keep contents safe in transit.
 Additionally, it has a solid steel construction that makes it more durable.

 Inside the fridge, you will enjoy the flexible shelving systems that adapt to your food storage needs.
 It also comes with LED lights that increase interior brightness by 30 percent.